HwWobbe/Wip-Main/README.md

   * these QLs can span repos in order to rationalize relative Priorities
     * a merged Priorities list likely has more value

-* when should folders be added to this repo?
+* when should more folders be added to this repo?
   * Text block creation and Permission Management are likely to be the determining forces.
     * this may be a duplicated item